w7ncx/imbe_vocoder/src/test/README.md

 The test data is the word "one" from the en_GB IMBE voice file from the P25 Gateway.

-On my laptop the decoding takes less than one millisecond, and encoding typically takes five milliseconds.
+On my laptop the decoding takes less than one millisecond, and encoding typically takes three milliseconds.